 As milspouses, we often throw around the word “drama” a lot.
 Okay, a-lot-a-lot.
-I think that one of the biggest issues in the military spouse community is not necessarily drama, it’s bullying.
+I think that one of the biggest issues in the military spouse community is not necessarily the drama that people call “telling it like it is,” it’s bullying.

 The worst part?
 Those bullying sites are considered entertainment.
 Entertainment.
 How pathetic.
 The targets of those sites are real people with real lives and the comments and rumor mongering can leave a horrible, and sometimes, permanent mark on lives.

-There are just so many things that some military spouses bully other military spouses over.
-As we discussed on facebook, many of us have experienced milspouse bullying first hand.
+There are so many things that some military spouses bully other military spouses over.
+As we discussed on Facebook, many of us have experienced military spouse bullying first hand.
 Here are just a few examples:

 - They bully unmarried partners because they aren’t a milspouse yet and have no idea what it’s really all about

 - Bullying milspouses by playing the “who had it worst” or “you don’t know what a real deployment is” or “my separation was longer than yours” game

 - Judging milspouse life choices concerning career, education, homeschooling or staying at home